No new construction for six months

 The council has already begun to review the zoning codes.
 John Clarke, a planning consultant hired by the city, on Sept.
 11 presented draft revisions for the Main Street and Fishkill Creek districts.

 In addition, engineering consultants are drilling for water at several test sites in and near Beacon, and the water department plans to more accurately calculate the capacity of its three reservoirs while also addressing leaks in the system.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.